MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-change-the-name-of-a-control.md

 ---

-# How to: Change the Name of a Control
+# Change the Name of a Control

 The following code example uses the  **[ModifiedFormPages](../../../api/Outlook.Inspector.ModifiedFormPages.md)** property of the current **[Inspector](../../../api/Outlook.Inspector.md)** object to set the Microsoft Forms 2.0 **Name** property of a **[CheckBox](../../../api/Outlook.checkbox.md)** on a page named "Test" to "Selection."